peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### getMantissa
     public final EInteger getMantissa()
-Gets this object's unscaled value, or mantissa, and makes it negative if this obejct is negative.
+Gets this object's unscaled value, or mantissa, and makes it negative if this object is negative.
 If this value is not-a-number (NaN), that value's absolute value is the NaN's "payload" (diagnostic information).